CapstoneBLeaf/BLeaf/README.md

 cd client
 ```

-2. Download ExpoGo on your iOS device
+2. Download ExpoGo on your mobile device

 3. Install dependencies:
    ```